 Along Hoi An, Vietnam’s riverside, numerous boat owners offer to rent their wooden vessels for journeys of an hour or more.
 Since Hoi An’s coastal position afforded it such a great trading fortune in centuries past, we were eager to explore the Mekong’s waters by boat.

 With a Vietnamese dong rate negotiated, we hopped onto the watercraft.
 The last morsels of a bundle of incense sticks burned at the helm, honoring the spirits and expressing the driver’s and passengers’ wishes for a safe voyage.
 Like most boats in the region, a primitive eye was painted on the bow — designed to ward off evil spirits and to find the way.

 Unlike Hoi An’s bustling marketplaces and tourist districts, the waterways were tranquil.
 The overcast sky lended comforting hues to the Mekong’s waters.
 It was fascinating to watch the action on land from the water.
 Two teenage boys rode a bicycle in front of a saffron home’s front.
 An elderly woman dipped a bucket at the water’s edge.
 Water buffalos waded through the water.
 Two ladies, piloting a boat and wearing nón lá hats (or ‘leaf hat’), gracefully glided by.

 Just as I had entered a relaxed state, an opportunity for adventure arose.
 Before us was a charismatic local man paddling a basket boat.
 He playfully splashed his oar in the water, pretending to tip the basket boat deep into the water.
 He then saluted us.
 In the background, Vietnam’s red flag – adorned only with a bright yellow star – flitted in the wind.

 “I want to ride in the basket boat!”
-I exclaimed to Shawn, flashing the puppy dog eyes of a little girl at him.
+I exclaimed to Shawn, flashing puppy-dog eyes at him.

 “I’m afraid you’ll fall in,” Shawn replied.
 “Is that basket sea worthy?” he asked.